 Acceptance & Commitment Therapy

 Acceptance and Commitment Therapy (ACT) originated from Cognitive Behavioural Therapy and incorporated principles of mindfulness and acceptance.
-The premise of ACT is identifying what might be causing an individual distress and exploring whether this can be changed or not.
+The premise of ACT is to accept the things in life that are out of our control (such as experiencing difficult feelings, thoughts or life circumstances) and committing to working towards a life that is meaningful and fulfilling through positive action.
 Mindfulness and acceptance based techniques are taught to aid acceptance of life circumstances that cannot be changed but may be causing distress.
 Mindfulness is the practice of focusing on the present moment and there is an increasing evidence base which shows that it can lead to improved happiness and contentment.
 The commitment element of the therapy involves identifying important values for the individual and exploring how they can live a life in line with those values.

 Dialectical Behaviour Therapy